shashankkatte/cloud-fundamentals/README.md

 # cloud-fundamentals
-Repo for Cloud fundamental resources and artifacts
+Repo for Cloud fundamental resources and artifacts.